GrafDuckula/CS6300-Team/GroupProject/Docs/DesignDocumentTemplate.md

 *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

+An important dependency of our software is the way in which the information of the job information and offer is stored.
+This means our application must retain the information when the application is forced quit.  we are assuming that the version of android will run on the supported hardware without issue.
+In other words, we are not having to worry about supporting multiple versions of the application for different versions of android.

 ### 1.2 Constraints

 *Describe any constraints on the system that have a significant impact on the design of the system.*

+One of the constraints on the system from a design perspective will be the manner in which we display the information to the user.
+What if the user has added in 300 job offers, how would we go about handling the selection of the offers to the user.

 ### 1.3 System Environment

 *Describe the hardware and software that the system must operate in and interact with.*

+Our application will be running on API 29: Android 10.0(Q).
+The hardware that our application will run on will be any hardware that supports at least Android 10.0 and above.

 ## 2 Architectural Design